-The Roman Empire was vast and full of different materials and resources making it possible to produce beautiful intricate jewelry.
-Established trade routes and contact with many different cultures throughout Europe, Egypt, North Africa and the Mediterranean enabled Romans to incorporate these styles, designs and gemstones with their own jewelry and their own designs.
+The Roman Empire was vast and filled with various precious materials and resources, which made it possible to produce beautiful, intricate jewelry.
+Established trade routes and contact with many different cultures throughout Europe, Egypt, North Africa and the Mediterranean enabled Romans to incorporate these styles, designs and gemstones with their own jewelry designs.

-Their immense wealth enabled the Romans to produce highly ostentatious jewelry incorporating the precious and semi-precious stones obtained from the different areas of their Empire.
-This meant large, colorful jewelry using precious emeralds, diamonds, rubies and sapphires and the whole range of semi-precious gemstones including Garnets, Jet, Topaz, Pearls and Amber.
+Their immense wealth enabled the Romans to produce highly ostentatious jewelry, incorporating precious and semi-precious stones obtained from different areas of their empire.
+This resulted in large, colorful jewelry using precious emeralds, diamonds, rubies and sapphires and the whole range of semi-precious gemstones including garnets, jet, topaz, pearls and amber.

-Roman men would usually wear just a single ring, however this was not the case in the early first and second centuries when rings were often worn on all ten fingers although predominantly in front of the knuckle, not behind it as in modern usage.
-Hence many Roman rings seem small for modern fingers.
-The gem stones used were usually Cabochons of Garnet, purple Amethyst Quartz or orange Carnelians.
-The historical evidence and archaeology shows that Carnelian, an orange color form of quartz, was one of the most favored gemstones for the Romans.
+Roman men usually wore only a single ring, however, this was not the case in the early first and second centuries when rings were often worn on all ten fingers.
+These rings were typically worn in front of the knuckle, rather than behind it as rings are worn today.
+Hence many Roman rings seem too small for modern fingers.
+The gemstones used were usually cabochons of garnet, purple amethyst or orange carnelian.
+Historical evidence shows that carnelian, an orange colored form of quartz, was one of the most favored gemstones for the Romans.

-The Roman stones lost from the rings of soldiers and civilians whilst bathing in the warm springs in Bath, England.
+Roman gemstones lost from the rings of soldiers and civilians whilst bathing in the warm springs in Bath, England (right).

-Mark Antony was very fond of gem stones and often gave them to Cleopatra.
-On one such famous occasion he tried to purchase a large and beautiful Opal from a Roman Senator called Marcus Nonius.
+Mark Antony was very fond of gemstones and often gave them to Cleopatra.
+On one such famous occasion, he tried to purchase a large and beautiful opal from a Roman Senator called Marcus Nonius.
 Mark Antony offered a vast fortune for the opal.
 However, such was the beauty of the opal that Nonius refused and he was given an ultimatum by the furious Mark Anthony; either he sell the ring or leave town!
 Nonius chose to leave Rome and keep the opal.

-Apart from rings, fibula, were common jewelry throughout Roman history.
+Apart from rings, fibula, were common jewelry items throughout Roman history.
 A fibula was a decorated clothing accessory resembling a large safety pin that was used as a clothing fastener.
-The fibula was often embellished with a Garnet intaglio (also called a cameo) of a female bust or a winged Victory emblem.
+The fibula was often embellished with a garnet carving of a female bust (known as a cameo), or a winged victory emblem.

-Pearls from the Persian Gulf were favoured by ladies to be worn as necklaces and earrings.
+Pearls from the Persian Gulf were favored by ladies to be worn as necklaces and earrings.

-Whereas Roman men would restrict their jewelry to a single ring and a fibula, Roman women had a choice of jewelry and wore earrings, necklaces, finger and toe rings, brooches and hair pins.
-A lot of the ladies jewelry found by archeologists is intricate and beautiful.
+Whilst Roman men would restrict their jewelry to a single ring and a fibula, Roman women had a choice of jewelry and wore earrings, necklaces, finger and toe rings, brooches and hair pins.
+A lot of the ladies' jewelry found by archeologists is intricate and beautiful.

-Amber was another favorite gemstone of the Romans who established the "Amber Route" to transport the gems from Gdansk, which had become the center of amber production, to Roman cities throughout the Empire.
-During Emperor Nero’s reign an expedition to the Baltic brought back so much Amber that an entire gladiator stage was built from it.
-The Romans valued amber even more than the fair-haired Baltic slaves, who harvested it and were also brought back to Rome.
+Amber was another favorite gemstone of the Romans who established the "Amber Route" to transport the gems from Gdansk, which had become the center of amber production, to Roman cities throughout the Roman Empire.
+During Emperor Nero’s reign, an expedition to the Baltic brought back so much amber that an entire gladiator stage was built from it.
+The Romans valued amber even more than the fair-haired Baltic slaves who harvested it and were also brought back to Rome.
 Pliny the Elder, a Roman author and philosopher said at the time (23-79 AD) that the price of a small piece of amber sculpture was worth more than a healthy slave.

 We hope you've found this article interesting.
 Why not email us with your thoughts or any questions?
 We always like to hear from our customers.